-GUJCET Eligibility Criteria 2026 - GSEB has published the GUJCET 2026 eligibility criteria on the official website at gujcet.gseb.org.
-Candidates can check the GUJCET eligibility criteria 2026 on this page.
-The eligibility criteria will comprise details on age criteria, education qualification, domicile, and more.
+GUJCET Eligibility Criteria 2026: GSEB has released the GUJCET 2026 eligibility criteria at gujcet.gseb.org.
+The eligibility criteria comprise details on age criteria, educational qualifications, domicile, and more.
 The authority has released the GUJCET eligibility criteria along with the information brochure.
 Only the eligible candidates will be able to fill GUJCET online forms.
 Students who have passed/ are appearing in 10+2 or equivalent examinations with physics, Chemistry, Mathematics/ Biology are eligible to apply for the Gujarat CET.
-The GUJCET 2026 registration process will conclude today, December 2025.
-The authority will held the GUJCET 2026 exam on March 29, 2026.
+The authority was concluded the GUJCET 2026 registration on January 16, 2026.
+Further, the GUJCET 2026 exam is scheduled for March 29, 2026.
 Read the complete article to learn more about the GUJCET exam eligibility for 2026.

 Latest - GUJCET Syllabus | GUJCET Exam Pattern